mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 I slept ok last night but I noticed some fatigue (not soreness) in my legs when walking up the stairs this morning.

+Getting out on the TT Bike in the afternoon, I continued to feel the fatigue in my legs.
+This stuck with me through my trip up the peninsula.
+That feeling started to go way by the time I got to the airport (an hour in) and I felt okay for the next 45 minutes (Tatlow ).
+Things started to get uncomfortable on my second trip to Lands End Road.
+I took a spin back to the airport to eat up some time that I had left on the clock before finishing at my brother-in-law's house in Sidney.

+The scheduled 30 minute run off the bike was a 20 minute torture test.
+I think this all adds up to me not bringing enough sugar on the ride; my mistake, my lesson learned.

 <!---->
 ## PREVIOUS TRAINING WEEKS COMPLETED
 <ul class="iconlist">